The Yawanawa: Guardians of the Rio Gregorio headwaters in Acre, Brazil

 Preserving traditional knowledge

-Supporting the Amazon rainforest and the Yawanawá means preserving the forest way of life, ensuring elders have support to pass down their traditional knowledge practices to new generations so they may continue to uphold their unique identity into the 21st century.
+Supporting the Amazon rainforest and the Yawanawa means preserving the forest way of life, ensuring elders have support to pass down their traditional knowledge and practices to new generations so they may continue to uphold their unique identity into the 21st century.

 Alliance with female leaders

 Amazonian communities face various challenges, including the emerging threat of COVID-19 and accelerated climate change.
-We are working together to assist the Yawanawá in times of need, providing funds for emergency supplies, medical expenses, travel, food, resources and whatever else comes into need for the villagers.
+We are working together to assist the Yawanawa in times of need, providing funds for emergency supplies, medical expenses, travel, food, resources and whatever else is needed for the villagers.